How to tell mollusca from genital warts

 Bothersome bumps!
 Even the essentially harmless (yet still contagious) molluscum can provoke anxiety among it's human host when it inhabits the genital region.
 To answer your question, yes, there is a way to tell molluscum contagiosum from genital warts.
 Mollusca are skin bumps caused by a virus, and they have some distinguishing characteristics health care professionals use for diagnosis.
 These include:

-- Size: The bumps are typically small (2 to 5 millimeters across) and do not grow or swell
+- Size: The bumps are typically small (two to five millimeters across) and do not grow or swell

 - Color: Usually mollusca are smooth, pearl-like, flesh colored bumps